hectarescraps/To-Do-List/README.md

 ## To Do List web app built with TypeScript, Tailwind CSS, PostgreSQL and NextJS.

  o  https://to-do-list-vert-eta.vercel.app/

- o	User sign-in and authorization implemented with NextAuth and bcrypt.

  o	Please check out the site!
-You can create an account, add tasks, and check off those tasks by clicking the orange circle check-lights next to each task.
+You can create an account, add tasks, and check off those tasks as you'd like.
 Instructions to build locally can be found below.

+ o	User sign-in and authorization implemented with NextAuth and bcrypt.

 ![Screenshot 2024-09-07 at 11 26 27 PM](https://github.com/user-attachments/assets/9d502d87-7a0a-48d0-80af-2bc5f38275c0)